 I have written about buckwheat quite a bit on my blog already as I am a big fan where I share more about this wonderful fruit.
 This post How Do I Eat Buckwheat goes more in depth about its health benefits.

 Buckwheat flour is also lower in fat than wheat flour, which makes it a good option for those watching their caloric intake.

-The buckwheat flour gives the pancakes quite a pronounced nutty taste and a dark colour that might turn some people off and don’t even get me started on children.
+The buckwheat flour gives the pancakes quite a pronounced nutty taste.
+It also makes them quite dark in colour.
+This might turn some people off.

 - Use light buckwheat flour, which is made by grinding the buckwheat groats without the husk.
 As you can guess, the husk is responsible for that distinct buckwheat taste.

 - Use vanilla and lemon zest in your pancake recipe to brighten and lift the heavy buckwheat taste.

 - Use fresh fruit and chocolate shavings as toppings to balance out the pronounced taste of the buckwheat flour.
 You will need a very small amount of heart healthy dark chocolate to turn these healthy pancakes to seem very indulgent.
 As a bonus you will discover that dark chocolate and buckwheat flour are a match made in heaven.

 I hope I have convinced you to give these buckwheat pancakes a go.
 If you do try this recipe, I would love to see your results.
 Simply tag @vikalinka in your Instagram snaps for me to see them!

 And if you are a buckwheat diehard already, why not try these recipes:

 - 2 tsp vanilla